10 Advantages and 5 Disadvantages of lvdt transducer

 - It has very low output impedance.

-The following are the disadvantages of an LVDT Transducer:
+Following are some of the drawbacks of LVDT Transducer:

 - Large displacement is needed for a small output.